-After living in Western Massachusetts for thirty years, Thérèse Légère recently moved to the enchanting and inspiring Napa Valley of California.
+Thérèse Légère is inspired by the enchanting Napa Valley of California.
 Seeing through the artist’s eye; she is documenting the colors, textures and light of the vineyards and mountains in her oil paintings.
-Her painting technique is initially Impressionist followed by drawing out certain contours.
-This process creates a stain glass effect that enhances the colors and light.
+Her painting technique is called "Defined Impressionism".
+She creates an Impressionistic painting and follows it by drawing out certain contours.
+This process creates a stained glass effect that enhances the colors and light.

 Thérèse Légère’s personal journey as an artist began in her childhood.
 Born in Montréal, Québec; she grew up in the Richelieu Valley, fertile with famous Québecois artists.
 Légère went on to study Fine Arts at the Collège St-Laurent in Montréal.
 She was strongly influenced and formed by Jean Lefébure; a student and artist of the Montréal Automatiste movement in the fifties.